je-can-code/CAEX/readme.md

 Viktor and Viskor are twin blacksmiths.
 They work together on everything and may as well be considered a single person as far as seamless teamwork and functionality is concerned.
 They will take over selling weapons/armors to you after you save them.
 After you complete their quests, they will also be able to assist you in upgrading your weaponry given you provide the proper materials.

 ## Xavier the Enchanter
 Xavier is a dark and mysterious gentleman who specializes in dark magic and binding enchantments.
 He is also the love interest that Alice falls for after the pair splits.
 Rescuing him will unlock Leo’s capability to create magical potions that heighten your abilities and do other random things.
-Completing his various quests will reward you with learnable passives through slaying of monsters and other events.
+Completing his letious quests will reward you with learnable passives through slaying of monsters and other events.

 ## Tac(or)Mill-Carpenter
  > (not yet implemented or details planned out).